Boll Weevil (Anthonomus grandis)

 Updated: 2/8/2018; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Boll Weevil is historically known as the greatest pest that cotton plants growing in the South have ever faced.

 The bane of cotton farmers in the late 19th and early 20th century, the Boll Weevil has been controlled and managed with good results in the 21st century.
 The only plant this particular weevil attacks is cotton, which happens to comprise the most popular fabric in North America.
 After heavy use of pesticides to reduce Boll Weevil populations did not completely eradicate their threat to cotton crops, the cotton plant itself was genetically altered to eliminate the Boll Weevil's interest in eating it.
 The Boll Weevil Eradication Program (BWEP) was initiated and a gene was inserted into the cotton plant's DNA that allowed the cotton plant to produce a chemical protein that is toxic to Boll Weevils.
 The effectiveness of this genetically modified cotton led to the drastic reduction in the amount of pesticides that are used on cotton plants.

-A small percentage of farmers do not use the genetically altered cotton plant and are able to sell their organic cotton harvest which has recently become more attractive in the American clothing, linen and bedding markets.
+A small, but growing percentage of farmers do not use the genetically altered cotton plant.
+They sell an organic cotton harvest, which has recently become more attractive in the American clothing, linen and bedding markets.
 Natural predators of the Boll Weevil include spiders, fire ants and a parasitic wasp native to Mexico.